mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ### System.DllNotFoundException: Unable to load DLL'CSteamworks'.....
 ![](http://i.imgur.com/ZbbskuQ.png)
 Solution: You didn't run the installer, or you are trying to run tModLoader from somewhere other than the Steam Terraria Install directory.
 Or, you have the GOG version and you downloaded the wrong file.
+If you pirated Terraria, you can't use tModLoader.

 ### System.EntryPointNotFoundException: Unable to find an entry point named 'Init' in DLL 'CSteamworks'.
 ![](https://i.imgur.com/lp7yQQj.png)